Quebec International Pee-Wee Hockey Tournament: 1975 to 1999

 In 1975, Alex Légaré took over as president of the tournament, and served in the role until the conclusion of the 1999 event.
 In 1976, the tournament began an International Cup division.
 In 1977, Légaré sought more autonomy for the tournament, and moved away from a direct partnership with the Quebec Winter Carnival.
 Légaré inaugurated the American Cup in 1980, and then the Quebec Cup in 1981, which were later combined into the International Cup.

 The tournament celebrated its 25th anniversary in 1984, for which a plaque was unveiled in the Quebec Coliseum.
 That year, Manon Rhéaume became the first female goaltender to play for a boys' team in the tournament.
 Special considerations were made to allow her to play, which included updating tournament rules.
 The rule for age requirements was changed in 1986 to allow 13-year-olds, but it was soon reverted due to the greater size differences in the players.
 In 1989, teams from both the Soviet Union and Japan participated in the tournament.
 The final game in 1990 drew nearly 8,000 spectators.

 The 1990s saw stronger European teams from the Soviet Union and Czechoslovakia, which revived the tournament according to Quebec historian Yvon Huard, who had played in the event as a boy.
 By the 35th anniversary in 1994, the tournament had grown to 115 teams from 12 countries, and attracted close to 200,000 spectators.
-In 1999, a new attendance record was set with 211,178 people spectators during the event.
+In 1999, a new attendance record was set with 211,178 spectators during the event.